The Kentucky Enslaved Church Records Project

 These Catholic baptismal records generally include the name of the child, the name of the mother, the name of the mother’s enslaver, and at least one sponsor (Godparent).
 In addition, some records also include the name of the father and the father’s enslaver.
 Given this detailed information, it is possible to identify many family groups with at least a mother and her children, and sometimes also including the father.

-So far, our staff has digitized the records for nearly 3,000 enslaved children who were baptized at 14 Louisville-area churches.
-These records have been placed in a database that can be searched, both by children’s and enslaver’s names, and browsed, by church and by county (see Database Tools on left).
-You can also explore these records in a Google Sheets spreadsheet which can be sorted in a variety of ways.
+So far, our staff has digitized the records for over 3,300 enslaved children who were baptized at 19 Louisville-area churches.
+These records have been placed in a database that can be searched, both by children’s and enslaver’s names, and browsed by both church and county (see Database Tools on left).